anufrievroman/waypaper/README.md

 `waypaper` command will run GUI application.

 `waypaperd` runs a simple slideshow daemon that periodically triggers `waypaper --random`.
+If no interval argument is passed, it reads `waypaperd_cycle_length` from Waypaper's configuration and falls back to 30 minutes.

 To restore your wallpaper after restart, add `waypaper --restore` to [your WM startup config](https://anufrievroman.gitbook.io/waypaper/usage).